Learned harmonic mean estimation of the Bayesian evidence with normalizing flows: Numerical experiments

 Figure~\ref{fig:normalgamma_corner} shows an example corner plot of the training samples from the posterior for $\tau=0.001$ (red) and from the normalizing flow (blue) at temperature $T=0.9$.
 Again, it can be seen that the concentrated learned target is close to the posterior but with thinner tails, as is required.

 Figure~\ref{fig:normalgamma_tau} shows the relative accuracy of the evidence estimate computed using our method for a range of prior sizes.
 It can be seen that, unlike the original harmonic mean estimator, our method is accurate for a range of $\tau_{0}$.
 Results are computed with the trained flow at temperature $T=0.9$ (blue) and $T=0.95$ (green).
 They are accurate in both cases, showing that the temperature parameter does not require fine-tuning.
+A detailed discussion of this point is included in Section~\ref{sec:temperature}.